raspberrypilearning/did-you-like-it/en/step_6.md

 + Click on the **green flag** to test your project.
 Type in a nice message and press <kbd>Enter</kbd>.
 The character should smile.
 --- /task ---

-Make sure that you test that this works **even for messages that you didn’t include in your training.**
+Make sure that you test that this works **even for messages that you didn’t include in your training examples**.

 --- task ---